noviceprogrammeroh/02-refactor-code-challenge/README.md

 Markup : This pages shows the completed challenge for week two.
 I refactored the code to semble the demo image.
 Here are the following things I formatted:

-Markup:
+- Added alts on the images
--Added alts on the images
+- Created ids for the benefits'sections paragraphs
--Created ids for the benefits'sections paragraphs -Deleted unnecesary styles
+- Deleted unnecesary styles
--Use semantics like header, nav, main, articles, aside and a footer.
+- Use semantics like header, nav, main, articles, aside and a footer.